lo1ol/DarkroomTimer/README.md

         - [SSR-41FDA](https://aliexpress.com/item/1005007299427443.html)
     * If you don't want to use timer with low wattage lamps (LED): you can buy [this popular 5V SSR](https://aliexpress.com/item/33005799623.html).
 This one has leakage in turned off state, and it's enough to power on the lamp
 9. Red LCD 1602:
+    * [LCD without I2C adapter](https://aliexpress.com/item/1709948156.html).
+Has really good angle of view compare to next one, but harder to solder.
+Requires additioal resistor 2.2kOm (value could be differ from mine).
+You could solder with own I2C adapter
     * [LCD with I2C adapter](https://aliexpress.com/item/32906948449.html).
-Most convinient option.
+Most convinient option, but not so good contrast.
 Need to soldure just 5 pins.
 You can adjust contrst on the I2C module
-    * [LCD without I2C adapter](https://aliexpress.com/item/32906948449.html).
-Harder to soldure.
-Can require resistor to adjust contrast, but in my cases it's not needed
-    * [Another LCD without I2C adapter](https://aliexpress.com/item/1709948156.html).
-Require additioal resistor 2.2kOm.
-Value could be differ from mine
 10. [Sustain pedal as footswitch](https://aliexpress.com/item/1005008834402930.html) (Optional).
 You could buy other one.
 It has to be normally-open or has polarity switch.

 > **WARNING**: Don't use solenoid relays.
 It can lead to hieroglyphs on the display and even kill Arduino